-Bear Lake is situated in the Bear Lake road corridor and can be best accessed from the eastern side of Rocky Mountain National Park.
+The Bear Lake Trailhead is situated in the Bear Lake road corridor and can be best accessed from the eastern side of Rocky Mountain National Park.
 Visitors will want to use the Beaver Meadows entrance station.

-If you're entering Rocky Mountain from the west, near Grand Lake, you'll have to drive across the entirety of Trail Ridge Road to reach Bear Lake which can take upwards of two hours.
+If you're entering Rocky Mountain National Park from the west near Grand Lake you'll have to drive across the entirety of Trail Ridge Road to reach Bear Lake.
+This journey can take around two hours to complete.

-Considering many of the parks best hikes and sights are located along the Bear Lake road corridor, it's no surprise that most people suggest staying in Estes Park over Grand Lake.
+Considering many of RMNP's best hikes and sights are located along the Bear Lake road corridor, it's no surprise that most people suggest staying in Estes Park over Grand Lake.

 Bear Lake is one of the easier hikes in Rocky Mountain National Park for several reasons and frankly I would consider this more of a nature walk than a hike.

-After navigating the Bear Lake road corridor the lake is just steps from the main parking making it easily accessible for all visitors.
-The trail is almost perfectly flat and well maintained.
+After navigating the Bear Lake road corridor the lake is just steps from the main parking lot making it easily accessible for all visitors.
+The trail is perfectly flat and well maintained.
 According to AllTrails the walk around the lake is only 0.7 miles, or just over 1 km.

-While Bear Lake's elevation sits at about 9,450 feet or 2,880 meters, this shouldn't be an issue for visitors considering it doesn't have any uphill portions and the short duration.
+While Bear Lake's elevation sits at about 9,450 feet (2,880 meters) this shouldn't be an issue for visitors considering it lacks uphill sections and is short in duration.